alliedcode/passkeys-rails/README.md

 end
 ```

-### Mobile Application Integration
+## Mobile Application Integration

-There are n groups of API endpoints that your mobile application may consume.
+There are 3 groups of API endpoints that your mobile application may consume.

 1. Unauthenticated (public) endpoints
 1. Authenticated (private) endpoints